BlogTone and etiquette

 A normal grammar checker fixes spelling.
 It catches typos like "teh" instead of "the."

-But Ai Grammar Buddy fixes logic and intent.
-It understands that "open the light" isn't a spelling error—it's a translation pattern that needs to be rewritten naturally.
+But AI Grammar Buddy can also fix logic and intent.
+It understands that "open the light" isn't a spelling error - it's a translation pattern that needs to be rewritten naturally.

-Instead of translating Chinese → English in your head, let AI handle the conversion for you.
+Instead of translating Chinese to English in your head, try Email Improver and let it rewrite the sentence into natural, professional English.

 Quick Reference Table